hiveot/hub/bindings/zwavejs/README.md

 1. Improve mapping of zwave-js VID names to hiveot property/event/action vocabulary.
    A. map of vid names to vocab names in the driver, and/or
    B. just publish native values and manage mapping on the Hub C. define proper handling of multi-value properties
-1. Include DataSchema in controller configurations for properties that aren't in the zwave-js vids.
 1. Dimming duration is currently not supported
-1. Change back to JS using JSDoc for types.
-Simplifying the build process.

-## Mapping zwave VID to TD property, event and action keys
+## Mapping zwave VID to TD property, event and action affordances

 Values of ZWaveJS nodes are identified by so-called value ID's or VID's.